nevillejackson/Unix/virt-manager/nfsmount.md

 physical network.

 ### Setting up the host to share a filesystem ###
-THe host system must have the NFS server daemon (commonly called nfsd) running for NFS to be able to export a host directory to the guest system.
+The host system must have the NFS server daemon (commonly called nfsd) running for NFS to be able to export a host directory to the guest system.
 Exporting consists of making a directory available to be mounted by the guest system.